K-C-DaCosta/algorand_compounder/README.md

 A small program that automatically compounds based on your balance.

 # Why the compounder?
 I wrote this because I thought collecting manually was just too much of a pain.
-I wrote this so I could just have this running on a raspberry pi 4 in a background process.
+Personally, I just have this running on a raspberry pi 4 in a background process, so i can just set it up once and forget it.

 # Warning
 **this program requires you to input your secret 25 word mnemonic**.